Tel: 011 894 82 16

 She initially worked in the Female Units at Sterkfontein where she offered individual and group psychotherapy/counselling to females with depression, bipolar mood disorder, schizophrenia, substance abuse, psychosis, personality disorders, post traumatic stress disorder and anxiety related disorders.
 A few months later she then started working in the Forensic/Neuro-Sciences (medico-legal) Units where she performed medico-legal assessments and individual, group, couples and family psychotherapy/counselling.
 As a result she has experience in a wide range of mental health disorders/difficulties and psychological/psychometric assessments (intellectual, neuro-, emotional, personality and malingering).

 Pauline also has a passion for working with adolescents and play therapy and was extensively involved in the creation of and management of the State Adolescent Unit at Sterkfontein Psychiatric Hospital.
 During this time she also published a book.

 Also from 2009 to 2011, Pauline consulted for Girls and Boys Town in Randfontein, Johannesburg.
 Here she was primarily responsible for individual psychotherapy/counselling with the adolescents/teenagers that displayed behavioural problems and substance abuse difficulties and have also experienced extensive trauma and loss, psychometric assessments for appropriate school placement, crisis management and risk assessments, family therapy and parental counselling/guidance.

-Since November 2011, Pauline consults for Marie Kloppers – Abraham Kriel Children's Home, where she is mainly involved in individual psychotherapy for male and female adolescents/teenagers.
+From November 2011 until 2013, Pauline consulted for Marie Kloppers – Abraham Kriel Children's Home, where she is mainly involved in individual psychotherapy for male and female adolescents/teenagers.